jbeisman/RegularNumGen/README.md

  Because they are dependent on the distribution of primes, regular numbers are randomly distributed throughout number space, and cannot be predicted analytically.
- However, geometric reasoning let's us compute deep into the series while only calculating a small fraction of the series.
+The sparseness of their distribution highlights the importance of algorithmic scaling.

  The functions contained here will calculate the Nth regular number.
 In order from slowest to fastest: